Raycaster/ Eval

 World433_JS_01

 APEX-Agents task World433_JS_01 in AI Agents for Healthcare and Senior Living Legal Risk.
-Compare dual-harness agent runs across models — rubric criteria, scores, and public traces.
+Compare dual-harness agent runs across models, scores, and public traces.

 AI Agents for Healthcare and Senior Living Legal RiskLaw World 433Dual harnessGrader: rubric